 For your safety some rides have age or height requirements.
 Click here for a complete list of rides and requirements.

 Family Restrooms are located at the Hacienda and Country Fair.

 Guests are allowed to bring food and beverages into the park.
 Please note alcohol is not allowed in the park.

 We encourage guests with special dietary needs to inform food services when ordering.
 We will do our best to accommodate you.
 But remember, food from home is always welcomed in the park.

 Pets must remain on a leash and attended at all times.
 Pets are not allowed on the train, on rides, in the Deer Park Zoo, the bus, or on the Chair Lift.
 Please have a member of your party look after your pet while you ride the train and other rides.
-Pets are also prohibited in food service areas, unless they are Registered Service Animals.
+Pets are also prohibited in food service areas.

 All Guests must wear attire suitable for a family park.
 Shoes and shirts must be worn at all times.
 Bathing suits must be sufficiently covered.
 Profanity or other distasteful or suggestive material on clothing is prohibited.
 Tweetsie Railroad reserves the right to refuse admission to anyone not properly attired.